TheRealSenri/example/README.md

 # Example

-This project is set up to show a local Git repository
+This project is set up to show a **local Git repository**

 ## Second Level Heading

-This is another section added while in PowerShell.
+This is another section added _while in PowerShell_.